 When you are writing a cover letter for a position in sales, marketing, or public relations, it's particularly important to do a stellar job of selling yourself.
 That's because potential employers will very likely see your ability to sell yourself in this letter as a preview for how you'd sell the company (and its products) if you should land the job.
-Here are a few tips for how to write a strong sales, marketing, or public relations cover letter and what you should include.

 Quantify Your Past Achievements

 Take the time to make sure your letter includes quantifiable achievements.
 For instance, you can mention sales volume achieved or surpassed, responses to marketing email blasts, churn ratios optimized, or other measurable successes.
 Numbers are a great way to show your value.

 Make Your Achievements Visually “Pop” on the Page